Cognigy/Documentation/docs/voice-gateway/technical-capabilities.md

 - Observability features include [tracing call events with open telemetry](webapp/recent-calls.md#call-tracing).
 - Visual view of [speech latency](webapp/recent-calls.md#call-recordings) (TTS and STT) on each call.
 - [Caching of TTS audio](webapp/accounts.md#tts-prompt-caching) when possible to reduce costs.
+- Sending real-time audio streams to an external server over a WebSocket connection with the [listen](./references/verbs/listen.md) verb.

 ## Technical Support